brianglass/anastasis/files/syn-sep01.md

 Like Nymphodora, flesh’s torments gifts \[dora\].
 Smitten and died on the tenth were the three, gifts \[dora\] whose name has the meaning.

-On the same day, Commemoration of the holy Martyr VarypsavÃ¡s.
+On the same day, Commemoration of the holy Martyr Varypsavás.

 **Verses**
 Varypsavas for Master’s blood divine
 Pours out his own blood, pounded with wooden clubs.

-On the same day the holy Empress PulcherÃ­a met her end in peace.
+On the same day the holy Empress Pulchería met her end in peace.

 **Verses**
 As in the Psalm, Queen Pulcheria took